 Step 2: Figure out what time of day or week you make the most sales

-This is another critical piece of information that can be gleaned from your sales data—knowing when you make the most sales can help you adjust your staffing levels, pricing, and marketing efforts accordingly.
+Knowing when you make the most sales can help you adjust your process accordingly.

 For example, suppose you find that you make the majority of your sales on weekends.
-In that case, you may consider hiring additional staff or running promotions geared explicitly towards those days.
-On the other hand, if you find that sales are slow during certain times of the day, you may want to adjust your pricing or mix of products.
+In that case, you may consider hiring additional staff or running promotions geared explicitly toward those days.

 Step 3: Research your competition and see what they’re doing that’s working